b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 Well, because we are comparing different things (and different populations).

-Imagine that in the case of `dfEyeColor` (and `mEyeColor`) we actually compare not an eye color, but currency of both countries.
+Imagine that in the case of `dfEyeColor` (and `mEyeColor`) we actually compare not the eye color, but currency of both countries.
 So, we change the labels in our table.
 Instead of `blue` we got `heads` and instead of `other` we got `tails` and instead of `us` we got [eagle](https://en.wikipedia.org/wiki/Eagle_(United_States_coin)) and instead of `uk` we got [one pound](https://en.wikipedia.org/wiki/One_pound_(British_coin)).
-We want to test if the proportion of heads/tail roughly the same for both the coins.
+We want to test if the proportion of heads/tails is roughly the same for both the coins.

-Imagine that in the case of `dfEyeColorFull` (and `mEyeColorFull`) we actually compare not an eye color, but [three sided dice](https://www.google.com/search?sca_esv=571684704&q=three+sided+dice&tbm=isch&source=lnms&sa=X&ved=2ahUKEwj1k-bB-uWBAxUa3AIHHWDvDoIQ0pQJegQIDBAB&biw=1437&bih=696&dpr=1.33) produced in those countries.
+Imagine that in the case of `dfEyeColorFull` (and `mEyeColorFull`) we actually compare not the eye color, but [three sided dice](https://www.google.com/search?sca_esv=571684704&q=three+sided+dice&tbm=isch&source=lnms&sa=X&ved=2ahUKEwj1k-bB-uWBAxUa3AIHHWDvDoIQ0pQJegQIDBAB&biw=1437&bih=696&dpr=1.33) produced in those countries.
 So, we change the labels in our table.
-Instead of `blue` we got `1` and instead of `green` we got `2`, instead of `brown` we got `3` (`1`, `2`, `3` is a convention, equally well one could write on the sides of a dice `Tom`, `Alice`, and `John`).
-We want to test if the distribution of `1`s, `2`s, and `3`s roughly the same for both types of dice.
+Instead of `blue` we got `1` and instead of `green` we got `2`, instead of `brown` we got `3` (`1`, `2`, `3` is a convention, equally well one could write on the sides of a dice, e.g. `Tom`, `Alice`, and `John`).
+We want to test if the distribution of `1`s, `2`s, and `3`s is roughly the same for both types of dice.

 Now, it so happened that the number of dice throws was the same that the number of coin tosses from the example above.
 It also happened that the number of `1`s